 A Bill to require the Secretary of State to publish and implement a Care Workers Employment Strategy, with the aim of improving the recruitment and retention of care workers; to establish an independent National Care Workers Council with responsibility for setting professional standards for care workers, for establishing a system of professional qualifications and accreditation for care workers, and for advising the Government on those matters; to require the Secretary of State to commission an independent assessment of the support available to unpaid carers, including financial support and employment rights; and for connected purposes.

-This bill would require the government to publish and implement a Care Workers Employment Strategy to improve recruitment and retention in care.
-It would create an independent National Care Workers Council to set professional standards and qualifications for care workers and advise the Government, and it would commission an independent assessment of the support available to unpaid carers, including financial support and employment rights.
+The Carers and Care Workers Bill would require the government to publish and implement a Care Workers Employment Strategy to improve recruitment and retention of care workers.
+It would create an independent National Care Workers Council to set professional standards, establish qualification and accreditation systems, and advise the government on these matters.
+It would also require the government to commission an independent assessment of the support available to unpaid carers, including financial support and employment rights.

 Generated 21 February 2026